 This program offers long-term, low-interest-rate (five percent) loans to students who demonstrate financial need.
-Awards range from \$400 to \$2,000 and are limited to undergraduate students enrolled in the College of Professional and Liberal Studies.
-Returning out-of-state day students may be eligible if additional Perkins Loan funds become available.
-Repayment begins nine months after students are no longer enrolled at least half-time if they did not have a loan before July 1, 1987.
+Awards range from \$400 to \$2,000 and are limited to undergraduate students enrolled in the Professional and Liberal Studies Program.
+Returning, out-of-state, day students may be eligible if additional Perkins Loan funds become available.
+Repayment begins nine months after students are no longer enrolled at least half time if they did not have a loan before July 1, 1987.
 Priority is given to students who meet the April 15 deadline.

-Federal Subsidized Stafford Loan (FSL)
+Federal Subsidized Stafford Loan

-This is a federal low-interest-loan program for needy students awarded through participating lending institutions.
-Interest varies annually but cannot exceed 8.25 percent and repayment is up to 10 years.
+This is a federal program that awards low-interest loans to needy students through participating lending institutions.
+Interest varies annually, but can't exceed 8.25 percent.
+Repayment is up to 10 years.
 A Master Promissory Note (MPN) must be signed in order to receive any disbursements.
 The initial MPN may be the only one the student is required to complete as it can be used for up to 10 years of borrowing for educational expenses.
 Students may request funds to be sent by check or by Electronic Fund Transfer (EFT), which is a faster process.